Mass media in Ukraine: Media outlets

 Kyiv dominates the media industry and television and radio are largely based there, although Lviv is also a significant national media centre.
 Most Ukrainian media outlets have private owners.
 Local governments also own local TV and radio stations.
-Until 2014 the state still controlled a TV channel (First National) and a radio station (National Radio Company of Ukraine), with only marginal market shares.
+Until 2014 the state controlled a TV channel (First National) and a radio station (National Radio Company of Ukraine), with only marginal market shares.
 In 2020, the BBC opined that "Funding for the public service network UA:First is meagre and its ratings are low."
 By the end of 2014, Ukraine hosted 1,563 broadcast licenses, of which 1,229 were held by private stations, 298 by communally-owned stations, and 36 by state broadcasters.

 In Ukraine many news outlets are financed by wealthy investors and reflected the political and economic interests of their owners.
 The decline in advertising revenues has left media outlets even more dependent on support from politicised owners, hence hindering their editorial independence.
 Paid content disguised as news (known as jeansa, джинса) remains widespread in the Ukrainian media, weakening their and journalists' credibility, especially during electoral campaigns.
 According to an April 2014 poll by Razumkov Centre, the Ukrainian media was trusted by 61.5 percent of respondents (Western media 40.4 percent, and Russia 12.7 percent).

 Media ownership remains opaque, despite a February 2014 bill requiring full disclosure of ownership structures.